|

 delivery of the National Education messages).
 Curriculum

 content were reduced by up to 30% for most subjects.
+The content removed or reduced

 from the subject syllabuses includes the following: